CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorHttpRequest.md

 ```

 ### -AssetTargetMoid
-The Target endpoint Moid which is used to fetch the previously persisted Target information in Intersight to create HTTP request along with any authentication info specifed.
+The Target endpoint Moid which is used to fetch the previously persisted Target information in Intersight to create HTTP request along with any authentication info specified.

 ```yaml
 Type: string